-The members of the Senate appointed to serve on the Senate Committee on Appropriations shall also be the members of the Joint Committee on Appropriations and Budget, pursuant to the provisions of Joint Rule 4.1(b).
-President Pro Tempore Treat and Senator David are ex officio voting members of all Senate committees.
+The members of the Senate appointed to serve on the Senate Committee on Appropriations shall also be the members of the Joint Committee on Appropriations and Budget pursuant to the provisions of Joint Rule 4.1(b) and the General Conference Committee on Appropriations pursuant to the provisions of Senate Rule 7-8.
+President Pro Tempore Treat and Senator McCortney are ex officio voting members of all Senate committees.